geekboi777/movie-recommendation-system/README.md

 therefore the main focus of our recommendation system is to filter and predict only those movies which a user would prefer given some data about the user him or herself.

-# Different types of filtering in a Recommendation System ?
+# Different types of filtering in a Recommendation System?

 The system could be collaborative based or content based.
 The above project utilizes content-based filtering.
 This filtration strategy is based on the data provided about the items.
 The algorithm recommends products that